Gochujang fried rice or Korean Bokkeumbap with kimchi, this spicy rice is addictive!

 Instructions

-- Chop the kimchi, leek and green bell pepper.
-Chop the whites of the spring onions and leave the greens for garnishing the dish.
+- Chop the kimchi, leek, and green bell pepper.
+Chop the whites of the spring onions, leaving the greens to garnish the dish.

-- Whisk together the kimchi juice, gochujang paste and soy sauce in a small bowl.
+- Add gochujang mixture: Whisk kimchi juice, gochujang paste, and soy sauce in a small bowl.
 Add the mixture to the skillet together with the cooked rice.
 Mix well to combine and fry on medium-low heat for about 3-5 minutes or until the rice is hot.
 Stir in the sesame seed oil and remove from the heat.

-- Heat the remaining tablespoon vegetable oil in a large pan.
+- Fry the eggs: Heat the remaining tablespoon of vegetable oil in a large pan.
 Fry the eggs to your liking.

 - Sprinkle the kimchi fried rice with the chopped scallion greens and sprinkle some toasted sesame seeds.
 Serve immediately with the fried eggs.